IOMix010 // Chewlie

 In my live set I do often combine the abstract ambient bits with the more clubby ones!
 It’s very important to me that there is a suspense, something feeling you light and heavy, fast and slow.
 I love story telling and especially to guide into the unexpected.
 Thats why I usually also play about 70% unreleased stuff.
 I like to play tracks that nobody heard before.

-It’s not always possible but if yes I perform together with Noel Oppliger who’s doing the live visuals!
+It’s not always possible but if yes I perform together with Noel Oppliger whoâs doing the live visuals!
 I prefer to have the visual component in my live set as my setup is very simple and therefore my performance rather plain, so it’s an invitation for the people to float away with the visuals.

 How is the scene for leftfield music and arts in Switzerland in general – are there particular venues / communities / crews which are incubating strong talent?
 Are there particular sounds or general vibes which seem to catch on more naturally with a Swiss crowd?

-living in Bern I experience mostly venues here in spaces like Soso Space, Dachstock, Dampfzentrale etc..
+I think it’s not that big but it’s definitely growing⊠living in Bern I experience mostly venues here in spaces like Soso Space, Dachstock, Dampfzentrale etc..
 CRTTR Collective is a Bern based label and collective which I’m also part of and we are also focusing on promoting lots of experimental and left field music and events.

 I guess it’s hard to define a Swiss vibe on this, I figure it’s a bubble/scene thing, although i think overall there are still too many generic techno parties happening – I hope we can get more diversity on this.
-But speaking for my own gigs, I notice in my booking requests quite some variety in audiences and places, which I’m very grateful for 🙂
+But speaking for my own gigs, I notice in my booking requests quite some variety in audiences and places, which I’m very grateful for đ

 We love your new album on Bruk – how exactly did it come together?
 It seems less concerned with club energy and more about world building sound design, does that sound like a fair comment?